Patient feedback has been wonderful

 Having to travel 25 miles to hospital for a blood test the day before treatment is not an easy undertaking, so to be able to have that locally is fantastic.

 “And now of course with the rising petrol prices, travelling to the hospital twice a week is an even bigger expense.
 At least once each week, we can get their treatment out to their local area; it’s one less journey they don’t have to make.
 The service is also working in different ways.
 We’ve got to the point where if we need to talk to patients about their oral medication, we can get it delivered to the unit for them to collect, to save them the journey to the hospital.

-The units also offer an educational platform to those who Veronica cites the hospital wouldn’t normally be able to reach.
-She comments: “For example, two of our sites are stationed near health centres, which means the MCCU staff have been able to provide training to the colleagues there.
+The unit also offers an educational platform to those who Veronica cites the hospital wouldn’t normally be able to reach.
+She comments: “For example, two of our sites are stationed near health centres, which means the mobile unit staff have been able to provide training to the colleagues there.
 This then provides the patient with more opportunities for care within the community.
 The emotional side of dealing with cancer cannot be underestimated so being able to support the wellbeing of a patient is very important.”

 “This is the power of the mobile cancer care units due to their range of services and the ability for the community to access them.
 People are living longer which is brilliant and treatments are continuing for longer.
 We’re also able to offer support earlier in their journey than we were before.”

 “One of my senior nursing colleagues who spends most of her time on the unit recently commented that the one thing she particularly loves is the rapport she builds with the patients she treats.
 She enjoys the level of familiarity while at the same time, she relishes the opportunity to offer the personalised care that is such a major focus of today’s nursing.
 As care providers, we want to talk to patients and spend time with them; to help them as best we can.
 The environment allows us to provide the specialist care that we’re here to give.
 It feels a good place to be on both sides.”